nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 * create a new draft package revision and propose it for publication
 * approve (or reject) the a proposed package revision
 * clone packages from a specific upstream repository
-* (with package variants, scripts, user-developed client etc.) perform bulk operations such as rolling out upgrade of downstream packages, including rollouts across multiple downstream repositories
+* perform bulk operations (using package variants, scripts, user-developed client, etc.) such as rolling out upgrade of downstream packages, including rollouts across multiple downstream repositories

 ### Porch Architecture